zengersoong/01.112-Machine-Learning/README.md

 This repository contains all the codes written for Machine Learning 01.112 mod

 <br>Homework 1 Collaboration with CJQ<br/>
+## View the ipynb files in respective homework to visualise the data without running*

 ### List of task to fulfil for homework 1